 Active blended workshop, online plus one week attendance at MCI London over Easter.

 Delivered by the experienced MCI academic team

 Revisit your understanding of the Philosophy and Pedagogy

 How long is the course?

-The course is an intensive 2 week course.
-For 2018 dates, please contact the admissions department on 0207 493 8300 or email email@example.com.
+The course is a blended course, which includes online study and face to face classroom attendance at MCI London.
+For dates, please contact the admissions department on 0207 493 8300 or email email@example.com.

 Where will I study?